realkibou/Terra-One-Stop-Bot/readme.md

 Automatically manage all your ANC, MIR, SPEC token rewards, Mirror Delta Neutral Short Positions, UST claims after lockup, Anchor Borrow and Earn for Terra.

-I also included 2x Google Spreadsheet that should help you with the decision making what mAsset to pick and what minimum values to pick for the One-Stop-Bot to operate on:
-- Delta Neutral Simulation & Playground: https://docs.google.com/spreadsheets/d/19WyuPtGz1SGJsCKZGskD7JAGAT9THUFy9b2GtbMR7JI (make a copy and change the yellow filled fields to play on the sheet tab '0.
-Calc')
-- Decision Help Min Values: https://docs.google.com/spreadsheets/d/1U9jd5rarvWwbeuGLzkuG7Hyx4B71Pkdrmoj894SGr3M

 ## Thank you!
 If this bot is helpful to you and helps maximize your gainz, feel free to donate a bit to `terra1xl0ww4tykjmm4vnzck0qz5luu6rxl97wuwmgfg`.
 This will also keep the development going and the bot up-to-date.
 Thank you! :)

 *Special thanks to unl1k3ly as his bot taught me what I needed to know.
 Thanks Terra, Mirror, Spectrum, Anchor team and the Terra Community!*

+## How to pick the right mAsset for your strategy!
+I found there are many calculations out there.
+But most are just wrong.
+They do not consider volatility or the most important factor hodl time.

+So I made 2x overly detailed calculation that I base my decisions on.
+I consider this valuable for you, even if you do not run the Terra-One-Stop-Bot.

+Delta Neutral Simulation & Playground: https://docs.google.com/spreadsheets/d/19WyuPtGz1SGJsCKZGskD7JAGAT9THUFy9b2GtbMR7JI
+- '3.
+Conclusion' shows you which mAssets current would return what APY.
+You can change what top mAssets you want to consider.
+The sheet calculates those rankings once per hour new.
+- If you want to play a little bit around look at the sheet '0.
+Calc', and change the yellow filled cells.
+- The amount you want to put in is not relevant, as all is calculated based on a percentage basis, as transaction costs are not considered.

+Decision Help Min Values: https://docs.google.com/spreadsheets/d/1U9jd5rarvWwbeuGLzkuG7Hyx4B71Pkdrmoj894SGr3M
+- Gives you a basis to make your decision what minimum deposits, withdraws, sell quantities, etc. to set for the Terra-One-Stop-Bot.

 ## What this One-Stop-Bot does
 1. Claims and sells your unclaimed MIR, SPEC, ANC tokens